shedoesthewoods/lexical-analyzer/README.md

-# lexical-analyzer
+# Lexical Analyzer
 Lexical analyzer for psi++ language

 Programming Languages Project 1: Lexical Analyzer for Psi++ Lexical rules for the programming language Psi++ are as follows:
 1- Identifiers:
     • Maximum identifier size is 30 characters.
-If you use an identifier larger than that, the lexical analyzer issues an error message.
     • Psi++ language is not case sensitive and all the identifier names are standardized as lower case.
-    • Identifiers start with an alphabetic character (a letter) and are composed of one or more letters/digits/_ (underscore)
+    • Identifiers start with an alphabetic character and are composed of one or more letters/digits/_
     • Example Token: Identifier(my_var_1)
 2- Integer constants
     • Maximum integer size is 10 digits.
-If you use an integer value longer than that, the lexical analyzer issues an error message.
     • Negative values are not supported.
     • Example Token: IntConst(1290)
 3- Operators